jleedev/alltheplaces-serve/README.md

 Prerequisite checklist:

 1. Enable the necessary APIs in GCP and firebase, create docker repo
-2. Build tippecanoe (they don't maintain a public image)
+2. Build the builder image
 3. Put correct tileJson url in map style